What is a Non-Reactive Pan and Cookware?

 Now that you have a pretty good idea of the products that do not react when used, here is a list of the common types of reactive cookware that do.

-- Aluminum Pans
+- Aluminum Cookware

 - Cast Iron Pans